thomas-xza/COMP16321_python_game/README.md

 could have been easily built with Javascript and React (and survived online long-term, as a result).

-Instead, I opted for a clock-based template for Tkinter, implemented by Carnegie Mellon University, which fit nicely with COMP12111, then wrote a finite-state-machine on top of it.
+I found some template for a timer app for Tkinter, implemented by Carnegie Mellon University, clock-based, which fit nicely with COMP12111, then wrote a finite-state-machine on top of it.
 Initially I built with no FSM, but it was a mess.
-Afterwards, I re-hashed the template around, in a way that made more sense to me.
+Afterwards, I re-hashed the template around, in a way that made more sense to me, however, the logic of the MVC is so sound, that if I were to start from scratch, I'd just be writing out something very similar.

 I originally discovered event loops in 2022, with Python's `asyncio`, and then went on to more deeply understand them in 2023 with